 3. Longyearbyen, Svalbard

 The town is founded in 1906 on the remote Arctic island of Svalbard (technically part of Norway), Longyearbyen serves as the capital of the territory and home to fewer than 3,000 residents.
-The town is practically crime-free.
+The town is practically crime-free as one of the most peaceful cities in the world.
 There were only nine violent cases investigated by police in 2013 although gun ownership is high so that residents may fend off potential polar bear attacks (seriously).
 The town is generally used as a jumping-off point for explorations of Svalbard’s glaciers and fjords.

 4. La Rinconada, Peru